The-Boring-Education/The-Boring-Agents/readme.md

 ## 🎯 Overview

 The Boring Agents is an intelligent system that generates high-quality educational content, interview preparation materials, and project ideas.
-It features an **adaptive interview system** that can understand your requirements from MDX files and generate tailored content.
+It features a **streamlined interview system** that focuses on quality control and human review at every step.

 ## 🚀 Key Features

-### 1. **Intelligent Interview System**
+### 1. **Streamlined Interview System**

--   **MDX-based workflow** - Write your requirements in MDX files
+-   **MDX-based workflow** - Write your questions in MDX files
--   **Adaptive content generation** - Automatically adapts to different interview types (DSA, Python, Java, etc.)
+-   **Quality-focused generation** - You create questions, AI adds metadata and generates answers
 -   **Human review integration** - Review and edit at each step
 -   **World-class quality** - 20+ years of FAANG experience perspective